meltyourface/blank/posts/deities/Comprehensive-Guide-to-Esoteric-and-Occult-Deities/index.md

 ## Arcana Mysterium: A Comprehensive Study of the Esoteric, Occult, and Deities

-Cover Design: An elaborate, intricately detailed mandala encompassing various symbols of the esoteric, occult, and deities.
+**Cover Design**: An elaborate, intricately detailed mandala encompassing various symbols of the esoteric, occult, and deities.

 * Introduction
   * Purpose and Scope